 The Growth in FFR Market is primarily attributed to the rising geriatric population and the subsequent increase in the prevalence of cardiovascular diseases, cost benefits of FFR, and the presence of a favorable reimbursement scenario for FFR.

 Download PDF Brochure: https://www.marketsandmarkets.com/pdfdownloadNew.asp?id=257837023

-The invasive monitoring segment accounted for the largest share of the market in 2018
+The invasive monitoring segment to account for the largest market share during the forecast period

 On the basis of product, the invasive monitoring market is segmented into pressure guidewires and FFR monitoring systems.
 The pressure guidewires segment accounted for the largest share of the market in 2018.
 This can be attributed to the growth in the number of PCI procedures (as a result of the rising prevalence of CVD), strong recommendation for the use of guided revascularization by measuring FFR in specific clinical scenarios, and the single-use nature of pressure guidewires, which ensures repeat purchases.